14 Best Things to Do in Michigan City IN

 Recently relocated to a bigger space on Franklin Street in 2024, this restaurant offers Polish-American fare, including pierogi, potato cakes and stuffed cabbage.

 Visitor Tip: This spot offers limited hours.
-At the time of publication, they were only open Wednesdays – Saturdays.
+At the time of publication, they were only open Tuesdays – Saturdays.

 The Stray Dog Bar & Grill